 The latest digital imaging equipment has revolutionised dermatology in general and skin cancer management in particular.

-Total body polarised dermoscopy is now available at our London clinics.
-The first in the UK to offer the procedure, where high resolution dermoscopy images can be taken from a series of standardised photographs.
+Total body polarised dermoscopy is now available at our London clinic.
+The first in the UK to offer the procedure, where high resolution dermoscopy data can be taken from a series of standardised images.

-Suspicious new, or changing moles, or lesions can be evaluated in detail by your consultant, with the back up of computer aided comparison to look for minor changes.
+Suspicious new, or changing moles, or lesions can be evaluated in detail by your consultant, with the back up of computer aided comparison to look for subtle changes.

 The increased accuracy this brings helps to reduce surgical biopsies and improve detection of early stage cancers.
 This is important in monitoring patients at high risk of skin cancer, in particular melanoma.

 Melanoma can be a life threatening condition, not least without early detection.
 Monitoring is helpful for a range of patients, with a history of sunburn, red hair, previous organ transplants, or melanoma gene mutations.

-For those with a large number of moles, or previous melanomas, specialist monitoring becomes essential.
+For those with a large number of moles, or in particular anyone having previous melanomas, specialist monitoring becomes essential.
 If you have already had 2 malignant melanomas, there is statistically a 31% chance of another within 5 years.

 Children of parents who have suffered from melanoma are also a high risk group, especially if they see a number of moles appear post puberty.
 Ensuring they are monitored matters and in the event there is an issue, paediatric melanoma treatment is available.